ilamuniz/ilamuniz/README.md

 ___

-🎓  Master in Computer Science from the Univerdidade Federal da Bahia.
+🎓  Master in Computer Science from the Universidade Federal da Bahia.

 🎓  Bachelor of Design from the Universidade do Estado da Bahia.